 COP27 Business Pavilion for Climate Leadership

-We Mean Business Coalition hosted a pavilion in the Blue Zone, with WBCSD and 70+ partner organizations, to bring an ambitious and coordinated business voice to COP27.
+We Mean Business Coalition hosted the Business Pavilion at COP27, with WBCSD and 70+ partner organizations, to provide a platform for an ambitious and coordinated business voice.

 For climate action to reduce emissions

 We need governments and business to double down on the action needed to avoid ever-growing human suffering and overwhelming economic costs.
 This is the moment to problem solve, overcome barriers and deliver emissions cuts.

 We know what needs to be done across sectors by 2030, including:

 At least 300 million electric cars and 6 million zero emission trucks on the road.

 At least 61% of global electricity produced from renewable sources.